66--ULTIM INFINITY 170 WITH SW/HW EDS or Equal

 Scope of Work

-- Functional: Detect elements Be through U, compatible with Oxford E1/X4 control boxes and Unity/C Nano hardware, automated workflows, full EDS data cube storage, rigorous quantification routine, phase analysis, pulse pile up suppression.
+- Functional: Ability to detect elements from Beryllium through Uranium, compatibility with Oxford E1/X4 control boxes and Unity/C-Nano hardware, support for automated workflows, storage of full EDS data cubes, rigorous quantification and phase analysis capabilities, and pulse pile-up suppression/correction.

 Contract & Timeline